lonnyobrien/reclaim-traditional-name-accessibility/README.md

 ## Form accessibility
 ### Functional performance basics
 ### Technology neutral
-Guidance is generic to apply to more than one platform or current or emerging technology.
+Guidance is generic to apply to more than one platform including current and emerging technology.

 ## Language
 ### Language basics